 For the study, we partnered with Pulling Down the Moon to study the role yoga and supportive group discussion has in reducing stress.
 Our study subjects were all female infertility patients.

 Study: The Impact of Yoga on Anxiety in Fertility Patients

-In one of the largest controlled yoga studies to date, we found that a six-week Yoga for Fertility™ program lowered anxiety rates in fertility patients by 20%.
-The control group that did not complete the program saw a 2% reduction in stress.
+In one of the largest controlled yoga studies to date, we found that a six-week Yoga for Fertility™ program lowered anxiety in fertility patients by 20%.
+The control group that did not complete the program only saw a 2% reduction in stress.

 Yoga for Fertility Program

 The Yoga for Fertility program, created and led by Pulling Down the Moon, involves 45 minutes of vinyasa-style yoga and 30 minutes of group discussion with other infertility patients once a week over a period of six weeks.

 Each yoga posture practice includes a gentle series of flowing yoga poses.
 Group discussion centers on how to apply different yoga techniques (breathing, meditation, working with negative thoughts) to the individual fertility journey.